sakaki-/gentoo-on-rpi-64bit/README.md

 ## Acknowledgment

-I'd like to acknowledge NeddySeagoon's work getting Gentoo to run in 64-bit mode on the RPi3 (see particularly [url=https://forums.gentoo.org/viewtopic-t-1041352.html]this thread[/url], which was a really useful reference when putting this project together).
+I'd like to acknowledge NeddySeagoon's work getting Gentoo to run in 64-bit mode on the RPi3 (see particularly [this thread](https://forums.gentoo.org/viewtopic-t-1041352.html), which was a really useful reference when putting this project together).

 ## Feedback Welcome!